edaplayground/eda-playground/docs/privacy-policy.rst

 **Web hosting providers**

 Cloudflare manage and secure the traffic to some of the Doulos websites.
-They will log access in accordance with their `security policy <https://www.cloudflare.com/security-policy/ >`_ , and share aggregated data with us.
+They will log access in accordance with their security policy ( https://www.cloudflare.com/security-policy/ ) and share aggregated data with us.

 **Links**